What is Physical Therapy?

 We are in-network with Medicaid and Hometown Health.
 Medicaid typically covers 100% of the cost.
 Private in-network insurance plans typically require co-pays and cover the rest after deductibles have been met.
 Out-of-network insurance plans may be able to be billed out-of-network.
 Some insurance plans do not cover therapy services or have limitations.
-Clients may opt to pay out-of-pocket at a discounted cash-pay rate of $100 per session.
+In this case, you may talk to the therapist about what would be the best payment option for you.

 Erin’s passion for horses and horseback riding started at the young age of 7 and has continued throughout her life.
 She became very involved with Special Olympics and working with individuals with disabilities in high school while volunteering with her sister’s, Special Olympics teams.